Rapidops

 The solution

-Undervaluing the presence of actual humans, i.e., your store associates are a big no for retailers.
-Although it might go against minimizing staff recommendations, it is also essential for having friendly, knowledgeable associates available to customers.
+Undervaluing the presence of actual humans, i.e., your store associates, is a big no for retailers.
+Although it might go against minimizing staff recommendations, it is also essential to have friendly, knowledgeable associates available to customers.
 Your customers might have specific needs, questions, or concerns, and the reassurance that associates provide to shoppers is valuable to them.

 3. Changing the store footprint